Common Nursing Home Infections

 Contact a Georgia Nursing Home Abuse Attorney

-If you or your loved one has contracted an infection at a nursing home or other long-term care facility, and you suspect negligence or abuse on the part of the facility, contact us immediately at (706) 354-4000 for a free consultation.
+If you or your loved one has contracted an infection at a nursing home or other long-term care facility, and you suspect negligence or abuse on the part of the facility, contact us immediately at (706) 354-4000 or send an online message for a free consultation.